Scuba Diver Basic Skills

 - Maximum three students per instructor during the practical training in the water

-- The student must be at least 18 years old
+- The student must be at least 18 years old (15 years old with written consent from guardian)

 - The student must have completed a written SwedTech Diving health declaration